The call came

 Brown as the University of Colorado’s baseball coach.

-Of his time as CU’s baseball coach, and a highly respected one, he would
+Of his time as CU’s baseball coach, and a highly respected

-including Bobby Knight and others with strained relationships with the media, would go out of their way
+basketball coaches, including Bobby Knight and others with strained relationships with the media, would go out of their way

 to be on Brown’s radio show and tease him before eventually saying they respected him as a fair referee who called games

 by feel and judgment, not the rulebook — which he claimed to have never read.

 When he did radio “remotes,” with

 the show at sponsors’ locations, he would ask anyone who approached him to talk during breaks for a business card, then

 plug them on the air in the next segment.
 He could make a hosting store’s assistant manager or a sports bar waitperson

 sound or feel like the CEO of a Fortune 500 company.
 Or in his travels around town, courting sponsors and otherwise, he would

 collect business cards, stack them next to him on the show and as a break approached, pick one up and say, “Let me tell

 And Irv’s memory …

 He actually remembered me as a high school baseball catcher at Wheat Ridge,

 including as part of the Logan & Frei battery, and each time he mentioned that when I was on the air with him, I became

 Logan and Irv Brown in the studio in 1986.

-When I was on, he also loved telling (and retelling) the story
+When I was on, he also loved telling (and retelling)

-Man,” still does an hour daily show for Mile High Sports radio.
+known as the “Hit Man,” still does an hour daily show for Mile High Sports radio.
 Brown had been ill and Williams

 had braced himself, but he still was shaken Sunday when the news came.

 “He’s the one that hired me and somebody like

 me today would never be hired to do what we did,” Williams told me.
 “That was a different time and a different

 era.
 There was something about Irv.
 He was always trying to get people jobs.
 That’s how he was.
 But when you talk about

 sports in the state of Colorado, I don’t think there’s anybody in this state who touched more lives than Irv Brown

 did.
 I saw it down through the years with everybody who was anybody.
 And he always remembered their names.
 I couldn’t

 get over that.
 They might have to jiggle him a little bit, but he’d come up with it.
 He was one of a kind.
 We all know

 just a sad day.
 It really is.
 I wish it could have been longer.”

 Brown as a peerless college basketball referee.

 When I asked Williams for a summing-up story about Brown, he said, “Oh,

 I don’t know which ones to pick.
 I have a million stories.”

 Williams laughed, paused, and then said, “All these

 legendary college basketball coaches, every one of them, knew Irv and really respected him.
 I never saw anything like that.

 Usually college coaches, they’re the kings of the court, the kings of the school, they are the dictators and they don’t

 bow down to anybody.
 You know how they are.
-I’ve met most everybody through Irv, of course, and been out with many of them at Final Fours and regionals.”
+I’ve met most everybody through Irv, of course, and been out with many of

-razz Brown, citing games of years ago and allegedly bad calls,
+Williams said the coaches would razz Brown, citing games of years ago and allegedly bad calls,

 “I remember talking to (Syracuse’s) Jim Boeheim,” Williams said.
 “He

 did tell me one time when we were sitting at a bar, ‘One thing about Irv, if we were playing at home, I knew we were

 in trouble.
 If we got him on the road, I knew we had a chance.’
 And the coaches all felt that way.”

 All-American and long-time NFL receiver with the Browns and Broncos, is the football coach at Cherry Creek High, a talk-show

 host in KOA’s afternoon drive time, and the Broncos’ radio voice.
-Brown got him his start
+Brown got him his start in the media.

 devastated when he heard the news Sunday.
 I had texted him.
 I was not alone.